cod1r/tack/README.md

 and contains text

-    core idea for now is that "Box"s will can be manually sized or automatically laid out by some runtime layout logic There will be different parameterized types of "Box"s which will tell if it is automatically laid out or manually sized Hierarchy will be specified with 'content' property
+    core idea for now is that "Box"s will can be manually sized or automatically laid out by some runtime layout logic Hierarchy will be specified with 'content' property

     borders?